GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! abstract "Key points"

-    - Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows
+    - Nextflow is a pipeline orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines
     - Environment variables can be used to control your Nextflow runtime and the underlying Java virtual machine
     - Nextflow supports version control and has automatic integrations with online code repositories.
     - Nextflow will cache your runs and they can be resumed with the `-resume` option
-    - You can manage workflows with Nextflow commands (e.g., `pull`, `clone`, `list`, and `drop`)
+    - You can manage pipelines with Nextflow commands (e.g., `pull`, `clone`, `list`, and `drop`)